Seerat Kapoor

-Seerat Kapoor is an Indian actress, model, choreographer and dancer who predominantly works in Telugu cinema.
+Seerat Kapoor (born 3 April 1994) is an Indian actress, model, choreographer and dancer who predominantly works in Telugu cinema.
 She began her career as an Assistant Choreographer.
-She made acting debut in 2014 Telugu film Run Raja Run.
+She made her acting debut in 2014 Telugu film Run Raja Run.

 Early life

-Kapoor was born on 3 April 1993 in Mumbai, India.
+Kapoor was born on 3 April 1994 in Mumbai, India.
 Her father, the late Vineet Kapoor was a hotelier and her mother, Neena Sihota Kapoor, is an air hostess with Air India.
 Kapoor was educated at Mumbai's Podar International School, Santa Cruz and completed her pre-university course at R. D. National College, Bandra.
 She subsequently enrolled for a Bachelor Of Arts degree in Mass communication, but quit it due to scheduling conflicts with her acting.

 At the time, she was at the peak of her dance career, which she began at age 16 for Bollywood choreographer; Ashley Lobo, The Danceworx, Mumbai.
 Kapoor was a full-time dance instructor at the academy.
 In the course of her journey, Kapoor worked on Rockstar and was brought on board as Assistant Choreographer.

 Intrigued by modelling, she trained as an actor at her cousin's grandfather's institution, Roshan Tanejaa School Of Acting.
 In 2014, Kapoor debuted in Run Raja Run.